-1. Holy Baptism: From the day of their baptism, children are expected to mature in the life of the Spirit through their family and the Church.
+- 1. Holy Baptism: From the day of their baptism, children are expected to mature in the life of the Spirit, through their family and the Church.
 All the newly baptised receive the Holy Spirit during their baptism.
-The priest or bishop conducting the baptism prays to the Holy Spirit while breathing over the face of the baptismal candidate, all while mixing the warm and

-- cold water, which symbolises the water's consecration. - 2.
-Holy Chrismation: Holy Chrismation is the coming of the Holy Spirit upon the newly baptised infant, just as the Holy Spirit came upon the disciples at Pentecost.
+The priest or bishop conducting the baptism prays to the Holy Spirit while breathing over the face of the baptismal candidate, all while mixing the warm and cold water, which symbolizes the water's consecration.
+We are born again to become children of God. - 2.
+Holy Chrismation: Holy Chrismation is the coming of the Holy Spirit upon the newly baptised infant, just as the Holy Spirit came upon the disciples in Pentecost.
 The child's entire body is anointed with the Holy Chrism, "the seal and the gift of the Holy Spirit."
 We are established in Christ through baptism and are anointed and sealed in the Spirit through Chrismation.
 As 2 Corinthians 1:21-22 states, "Now He who establishes us with you in Christ and has anointed us is God, who also has sealed us and given us the Spirit in our hearts as a guarantee."